THE HEALING ARTS

 For example, the ancient science of acupuncture does not name diseases or concern itself much with symptoms.
 Instead, the practitioner identifies certain rather esoteric imbalances with names like damp heat, yin deficiency or yang rising.
 Then steps are taken to rebalance the body, rather than focus on curing or removing symptoms, conditions, diseases, syndromes, diatheses or the constitution.

-In this paradigm, which is used in nutritional balancing science, symptoms go away by themselves when the deeper imbalances are corrected.
+In this paradigm, which is used in development science, symptoms go away by themselves when the deeper imbalances are corrected.

-As the body’s energy level increases using nutritional balancing science, the body’s healing intent or teleology becomes more active, and healing occurs throughout the body.
+As the body’s energy level increases using development science, the body’s healing intent or teleology becomes more active, and healing occurs throughout the body.
 This causes symptoms to go away and it allows a much higher overall level of health or wellness.

 DIFFERENCES BETWEEN A BIOENERGETIC METHOD OF HEALING AND ALL REMEDY METHODS OF HEALING

 1. A total systems approach instead of a partial approach.
 Remedy methods are more specific.
-Nutritional balancing is not too concerned with symptoms at all.
+Development is not too concerned with symptoms at all.
 It is a general systems theory approach to healing.
 The idea is to correct the system, and all symptoms improve on their own.

 2. Few “toxic side effects”.
 From a systems theory perspective, all remedies are somewhat toxic because they do not address the whole system of the body/mind and soul.
 In fact, it is not possible to remedy or correct just one part of an integrated system.
 Any remedy that addresses just one part of the total system will affect the whole system.